injamul-abeg/Position-Based-Interaction-Using-InteractML-in-Unity/README.md

 Training and Evaluation

 Training Process

 • We manually recorded multiple training examples for each state by assigning different integer values.
 Then we moved the avatar position differently after every input.
 These recording examples were fed into the InteractML Classification Model for training.

 • The model learned to associate position coordinates with the corresponding integer labels.

 Evaluation

-• After training, we tested the model that is able to classify position of the avatar and control the intensity of the light based of avatar position.
+• After training, we tested the model that is able to classify position of the avatar and control the intensity of the light based of avatar's position.
 The model's predictions were evaluated by observing the output integer and checking if it matched the expected state.

 Results

 The model efficiently classified avatar positions and generated the correct integer outputs for most cases.
 This classification allowed us to control the intensity of light dynamically in Unity:

 • Integer (0): Light intensity set to 0
 • Integer (1): Light intensity set to 1
 • Integer (2): Light intensity set to 2

-The performance of the model was reliable when tested with new live position data, where it is updating environmental parameters in real-time.
+The performance of the model was reliable when tested with new live position data, where it updates environmental parameters in real time.

 Conclusion